Juggling Talk Requirements

 Lighting

-The lighting needs to be bright enough to see me juggle, but not so bright as to wash out the OHP.
+The lighting needs to be bright enough to see me juggle, but not so bright as to wash out the projector.
 Spotlights are bad news when juggling because looking up at the balls leads to instant (albeit temporary) blindness.

 Travel